ErHaWeb/klaro_consent_manager/Documentation/QuickStart/Index.rst

     ..  note::

         This also works for other tags such as images or tracking pixels.
-Just remember to always add a `data-name` attribute that matches the name of the app in your config so that Klaro knows which element belongs to which :ref:`service <for-editors-service>`.
+Add a `data-name` attribute that matches the name of the service in your configuration so that Klaro knows which element belongs to which :ref:`service <for-editors-service>`.

     ..  tip::